hyperspy/hyperspy/doc/user_guide/model.rst

 spectrum at a particular point in a spectrum-image) use :py:meth:`~.model.BaseModel.fit`.

+There are two methods of model-fitting available in in HyperSpy.
+**Nonlinear** fitting is used to fit all parameters in the components, minimizing the difference between the fit and the data by successive approximations.
+This difference is typically the squared error term (‘ls’), but can also use maximum likelihood estimation (‘ml’) in the case of Poisson noise.
+Nonlinear fitting is slow on large models, but is necessary if the components are nonlinear across the data.
+A component is linear when its only free parameter only scales in the y-axis.
+For the example function ``y = a(b*x-c)``, ``a`` is linear whilst ``b`` and ``c`` is not, as ``b`` and ``c`` stretch or shift the result horizontally.

+If all components in the model are linear (only scale "upwards" with no change in width or position), then **linear** fitting can be used.
+Linear fitting uses linear regression to solve the relation ``Ax = b`` for x, where b is the data and A are the components.
+It is extremely fast, but is less flexible as it assumes that the nonlinear parameters are correct.
+Linear fitting also assumes a Gaussian noise model, and so the ‘ml’ method for Poisson noise is not available.

+A combination of nonlinear and linear fitting can be used to speed up the fitting process.
+Note that ``background`` components are typically nonlinear, and need to be estimated by nonlinear fitting first and then fixed before linear fitting can be used.

 The following table summarizes the features of the currently available optimizers.
 For more information on the local and global optimization algorithms, see the